cruzgodar/lapsa/README.md

 - `fadeUpIn(element, duration)`, `fadeUpOut(element, duration)`, `fadeDownIn(element, duration)`, `fadeDownOut(element, duration)`: animation functions for animating between slides that return promises that resolve when complete.
 When moving forward by a slide, `fadeUpOut` is called on the old slide, and then `fadeUpIn` is called on the new one.
 Similarly, when moving back a slide, `fadeDownOut` is called on the old slide, and then `fadeDownIn` is called on the new one.
 To change the duration or easing of these animations, it's easiest to set the relevant options, but redefining these functions entirely can allow for more complex behavior.
 - `buildIn(element, duration)`, `buildOut(element, duration)`: similar to the previous animation functions, but operate on HTML builds rather than slides.

+## TypeScript

+Lapsa is written in TypeScript, and it is available in its non-compiled form for TypeScript projects.
+The project in the `example-project-typescript` directory is a good place to get started; the main differences are types enforcing the type of functions that can serve as functional builds, as well as the possible options passed to the constructor.

 [1]: https://cruzgodar.com/slides/lapsa/